 - Scholars can expect to actively participate in SIMS activities from 9:00 am to 9:00 pm (Monday to Friday), with breaks for meals.

 - Weekends will include down time, and SIMS organized visits to downtown Santa Barbara, hikes in the local wilderness areas, and walks to the beach.

 - Housing and meals provided in UCSB dorms and dinning commons.

 - There is no costs to participate in the SIMS program.

 SIMS offers two years of programming, beginning with the three-week summer institute.
 During the following Fall quarter, Scholars will be guided through the development of a training roadmap, identifying appropriate opportunities at key times in their tenure at UCSB.
 The roadmap will be one that is tailored to their specific needs and interests to provide a more effective and engaging training experience.

 In the Winter quarter, Scholars are eligible for the SIMS Early Undergraduate Research Experience and Knowledge Acquisition (EUREKA) program.
 EUREKA provides a paid 8-week summer immersive research experience and one-on-one mentoring on a research project, science communication, and professional development for a cohort of rising sophomores.
-Prior to their summer research experience, EUREKA interns enroll in the Practice of Science, a one-quarter course open to all SIMS students and hosted by the Center for Science and Engineering Partnerships (CSEP) and the California NanoSystems Institute (CNSI).
-The course provides an overview of the scientific process and various career paths in STEM while helping students develop scientific communication skills and the creative thinking needed for success as a scientist or engineer.
+Prior to their summer research experience, EUREKA interns participate in the Spring quarter Practice of Science seminar, that is also open to all SIMS students and hosted by the Center for Science and Engineering Partnerships (CSEP).
+The seminar provides an overview of the scientific process and various career paths in STEM while helping students develop scientific communication skills and the creative thinking needed for success as a scientist or engineer.